sbhuller98/FitnessFacility/README.md

 Welcome to GreaterVan Gainz!

-Created by: David Ewert, Sukhman Bhuller, Hasti Delfi
+Created by: David Ewert, Sukhman Bhuller